chrwei/serta-control/README.md

 * `pin`: the 4 digit pin you assigned in the app.
 Pin is optional for the `check` type.
 * `webhook`: Optional.
 If provided, when a command completes it will POST the command to this URL.
 If type is `check`, it will be replaced with `on` or `off` to reflect the state reported by the controller.

 Once a command completes and if a webhook is provided, a timer will issue a `check` command once a minute to report any state changes.
-This interval can be configured using the `checkInterval` variable in the code.
+This interval can be configured in the `config.yaml` file.

 Example for 2 controllers, turn on:
 ```json